 Using the words “competition time” suffices to draw attention to the post and get you audience to read it.
 Make sure the entry requirements are clear and simple and there’s not too much text in the post.
-This is where you tell your audience what the entry criteria is and what they can win.
+This is where you tell your audience what the entry criteria are and what they can win.

-E.g. Be in with a chance to win one of two smoothie makers by telling telling us what you’d put in your afternoon smoothie.
+E.g. Be in with a chance to win one of two smoothie makers by telling us what you’d put in your afternoon smoothie.

 Facebook competitions used to comprise simply of “like and share this photo to be in with a chance of winning [insert prize here]”, aptly known as “like and share” competitions.
 Naturally, due to the raffle nature of the competition and how easy they were to enter, these competitions would attract hundreds or thousands of entries and generate ridiculous reach.
 On average each person on Facebook has around 150 friends, if 10 people share the page, its reach has increased to 1,500 people, if 10 of these share it, that’s 15,000, if 10 of their friends…. you get the idea.

 However!
-Things are not as simple as they seem; Facebook is keen to ensure that it remains a social platform, one that is driven by user generated content.
-They want to prevent people’s news feed from being filled up by what they class as low quality content provided by advertisers, marketers and businesses at the expense of seeing the updates of our “friends”.
+Things are not as simple as they seem; Facebook is keen to ensure that it remains a social platform, one that is driven by user-generated content.
+They want to prevent people’s news feed from being filled up by what they class as low-quality content provided by advertisers, marketers and businesses at the expense of seeing the updates of our “friends”.
 Heaven forbid would we want to miss out on photos of a friend from school we haven’t seen for five years “finding themselves” on their gap year in south East Asia.

 In simpler terms, organic, social content trumps corporate content and advertising.
-Always refer to Facbook’s competition rules – see here for more details, not here – this is just a video of a surprised kitten).
+Always refer to Facebook’s competition rules – see here for more details, not here – this is just a video of a surprised kitten).

 Competition pitfalls – things to know